AdobeDocs/adobeio-events/support/faq.md

 When registering a webhook to receive Adobe I/O Events notifications, you can select the delivery style:
 * either receiving one event at a time ("Single"): each event resulting in an HTTP request to the webhook URL
 * or multiple events together ("Batch"): in this case, HTTP requests will still remain near-real time,
-the batch size will vary according to the load of events in the associated queue and the batch size will be at max 2MB bytes and will contain a maximum of 100 events.
+the batch size will vary depending on the incoming traffic and the batch size will be at max 2MB bytes and will contain a maximum of 100 events.

+## Journaling FAQ

+#### How far back are I/O Events available via the Journaling API?

+Adobe I/O stores 7 days of subscribed events that can be retrieved via the Journaling API.

+#### Why do I only receive one event, irrespective of the limit I use?

+Our Journaling API `limit` parameter is used to specify the “maximum” number of events that may be returned by the API.
+It is used to specify an upper bound to the number of events to ensure that the consumer can handle the response gracefully.
+The behavior you observe is expected.
+It is perfectly ok to get 1 event when you specify a limit greater than 1 .
+The number of events that gets returned in a response can vary depending on the incoming traffic (upper bound being equal to the limit parameter).

-## About JWT
+## JWT FAQ

 #### What is JWT and what is it used for?